Algorithm-hardware co-design of neuromorphic networks with dual memory pathways: Methods

 \subsection{Slow memory pathway}

-We implement the slow pathway using a state-space model that captures long-term dependencies through well-conditioned linear dynamics.
-This design builds on the Legendre Memory Unit (LMU) framework \citep{voelker2019legendre,guefficiently}, which formulates a continuous-time memory as a linear time-invariant (LTI) system.
+We implement the slow pathway using a state-space model that captures long-term dependencies through well-conditioned linear dynamics. { We treat the slow pathway as a generic {linear memory module} (e.g., linear RNN/SSM-style).
+In our experiments, we instantiate it with an LMU-like state-space realisation for its explicit parameterisation and stable long-horizon dynamics.} This design builds on the Legendre Memory Unit (LMU) framework \citep{voelker2019legendre,gu2021efficiently}, which formulates a continuous-time memory as a linear time-invariant (LTI) system.
 The LMU combines a single-input delay network (DN) with a nonlinear dynamical system, efficiently encoding recent input history through orthogonalized basis functions derived from Legendre polynomials.
 The delay network projects the input onto a set of orthogonal basis functions derived from Legendre polynomials, providing an efficient representation of temporal context for subsequent nonlinear computation.
 The DN orthogonalizes the input signal over a sliding window of length $\theta$ (we denote it as state buffer length), while the nonlinear system leverages this orthogonalized memory to compute various functions over time.
 Mathematically, given an input scalar function $x(t)$, the state update can be described as follows:

 where ${m}(t) \in \mathbb{R}^d$ denotes the memory state vector with dimension $d$, and ${A}$ and ${B}$ are state-space matrices.
 Following the use of Pad{\'e} approximation \cite{pade1892representation,gu2020hippo}, the state-space matrices can be expressed as follows: